ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 This section applies if the group uses (also) the pairwise mode of Group OSCORE.

-For the AEAD Algorithm 'alg' used to encrypt messages protected with the pairwise mode, the Group Manager SHOULD use the same default value defined in {{Section 3.2 of RFC8613}}, i.e., AES-CCM-16-64-128 (COSE algorithm encoding: 10).
+* For the AEAD Algorithm 'alg' used to encrypt messages protected with the pairwise mode, the Group Manager SHOULD use the same default value defined in {{Section 3.2 of RFC8613}}, i.e., AES-CCM-16-64-128 (COSE algorithm encoding: 10).

-For the Pairwise Key Agreement Algorithm 'ecdh_alg' and related parameters 'ecdh_params', the Group Manager SHOULD use the following default values, consistently with the "COSE Algorithms" registry {{COSE.Algorithms}}, the "COSE Key Types" registry {{COSE.Key.Types}} and the "COSE Elliptic Curves" registry {{COSE.Elliptic.Curves}}.

-* For the Pairwise Key Agreement Algorithm 'ecdh_alg' used to compute static-static Diffie-Hellman shared secrets, the ECDH algorithm ECDH-SS + HKDF-256 specified in {{Section 6.3.1 of RFC9053}}.
+* For the Pairwise Key Agreement Algorithm 'ecdh_alg' used to compute static-static Diffie-Hellman shared secrets, the Group Manager SHOULD use the following:

+  - The ECDH algorithm ECDH-SS + HKDF-256 (COSE algorithm encoding: -27), in case the HKDF Algorithm assumed or specified for 'hkdf' is HKDF SHA-256 (specified by the HMAC Algorithm HMAC 256/256).

+  - The ECDH algorithm ECDH-SS + HKDF-512 (COSE algorithm encoding: -28), in case the HKDF Algorithm specified for 'hkdf' is HKDF SHA-512 (specified by the HMAC Algorithm HMAC HMAC 512/512).

-* For the parameters 'ecdh_params' of the Pairwise Key Agreement Algorithm:
+* For the parameter 'ecdh_params' of the Pairwise Key Agreement Algorithm, the Group Manager SHOULD use the following:

     - The array \[\[OKP\], \[OKP, X25519\]\], in case EdDSA is assumed or specified for 'sign_alg', or in case the group is a pairwise-only group.
 This indicates to use the COSE key type OKP and the elliptic curve X25519 {{RFC8032}}.